May 19, 2021

 How does an employee qualify for paid sick time?

-- The employee must fall under one of the six reasons on the poster.
+The employee must fall under one of the nine reasons on the poster.
 All of these reasons are from COVID-19.
-Please see the poster from the Department of Labor that is also with this letter to help you.
+Please see the poster from the Department of Labor.

 How does an employee qualify for FMLA under the FFCRA?